 Glimpse tigers at Kanha Tiger Reserve, Mandla

-For animal lovers who travel in India, the majestic and elusive tiger is usually high up on the list of ‘must sees’.
-And where better to try to catch a glimpse of one than in the beautiful, lush, and vast Kanha Tiger Reserve.
+For animal lovers who travel to India, the majestic and elusive tiger is usually high up on the list of ‘must sees’.
+And where better to try to catch a glimpse of one than in the beautiful, lush, and vast Kanha Tiger Reserve?
 A jungle safari might not always result in a tiger sighting but, even if they stay hidden, there’s still a host of wonderful wildlife to witness here.

 8. Find peace in Sikkim